lucasackerberg/The-Golden-Grotto/README.md

 Indulge in opulence at The Golden Grotto, a luxurious retreat perched on the shores of The Glimmering Bay.
 Our hotel offers a regal experience with lavish accommodations, including the opulent Golden Oasis Suite and the serene Gilded Grotto Retreat.
 Enjoy personalized service, stunning views, and optional features like pool access and lava massages.
 Immerse yourself in the tranquility of our three-star haven, where every moment glistens with golden splendor.

 # Instructions
+Composer:

+If you don't have Composer installed, you can download it from getcomposer.org.
+Follow the installation instructions for your operating system.
+Guzzle:

+Once Composer is installed, navigate to your project directory using the terminal or command prompt.
+Run composer require guzzlehttp/guzzle to install Guzzle.

 Have fun!